-The Navigation lights are controlled by CZone.
 The lights you show other craft signify your legal status and affect your right of way rights.
 Learn what each of the lights means as well as the many light configurations on various other types of craft.
 A sliderule is kept in the chart table to help identify lights seen at night.

 Refer to USCG Publication #CG-169 RULES OF THE ROAD (COLREGS) for more information on lights and navigation rules.